-The NEF image file is the standard extension resulting from any photograph taken using a Nikon camera. .nef is an acronym for Nikon Electronic Format.
-A .nef file maintains the exact photographed image with no loss of quality.
-Most users working with .nef likely edit and convert them, resulting in a different image file type at the end of the process.
+The NEF image file is the standard extension resulting from any photograph taken using a Nikon camera.
+NEF is an acronym for Nikon Electronic Format.
+It maintains the exact photographed image with no loss of quality or resolution.
+Most users working with NEF likely edit and convert them, resulting in a different image file type at the end of the process.
 This is due to accessibility and editing restrictions of the NEF.

-The .nef is constructed to uphold the original image throughout all changes applied to it.
-Companies with the need for image purity benefit greatly from this feature, as they can put pictures through a lot of edits without degrading the resolution.
+The NEF upholds the original image throughout all future changes.
+Anyone with the need for image purity benefit greatly from this feature, as they can put pictures through a lot of edits without degrading the resolution.
 This also caters to professional photographers, since their original vision from the photograph they snapped will be fully represented.
 This preserves the sanctity of art and photography throughout digital transitions as well.

-A .nef image file provides transparency through detailed data retention.
-Each image maintains every piece of information as it’s transferred digitally.
-This includes the metadata of the pictures.
-The metadata offers companies important information about each photograph, which saves a lot of time that would otherwise be spent having the photographer provide detail about the photo.
-This detail provided automatically by the metadata includes things like the date of the picture.
-This makes .nef optimal assist in efficient organization of numerous digital assets.
+The NEF image file also provides transparency through detailed data retention.
+Each image maintains every piece of information throughout digital transfers.
+This includes the metadata of the pictures, which offers important information about each photograph, saving time that would otherwise be spent providing details.
+This includes things like the date of the picture.

 Photographers aren’t bound to Nikon products, so companies might have consistency concerns.
 For example, say three photographers are each delivering a batch of pictures digitally to a company.
 If two of the photographers use a Nikon camera and the third doesn’t, the delivered images will be mixed file types.
 This forces companies to take an extra step to edit and convert the files into a consistent format.
-The only other option would be demand a Nikon is used by all, which is unrealistic and unprofessional.
+The alternative, demanding a Nikon is used by all, is unrealistic and unprofessional.

-The extra step in the process is to find a converter that can change the .nef into a more common image file type.
-Though there are plenty software tools capable of doing this, it’s a hassle to find converting systems that change files into a wide range of extensions.
+The logical step in the process is to find a converter that can change the NEF into a more common image file type.
+Though there are plenty capable software tools, it’s a hassle to find converting systems that change files into a wide range of extensions.
 It’s instead a better idea to navigate the Capture NX-D software for solutions before looking for alternatives from third party systems.